Defaulting respondent and filing of submissions before the remand court

 If the appellate judgment is overturned before the French Supreme Court, the respondent still cannot file submissions before the remand court.
 The decision declaring the respondent’s submissions inadmissible before the appellate court remains binding on the remand court (Civ.
 2, 18 January 2024, No. 21-22.798).

+II.
 A slight relaxation of previous solutions

 In its ruling of 11 September 2025 (No. 24-13.160), the French Supreme Court softened its position: when a legal issue not previously debated before the appelate court is raised ex officio, the respondent must be allowed to submit arguments on that issue before the remand court.